-The wheels are very large and soft.
+The wheels are very large for speed and soft so they can grip surfaces better.
 And the bearings inside those wheels spin insanely fast.
 The vast majority of speed inline skates I have seen use ABEC 7 bearings.
 And ABEC 7 inline skate bearings are arguably the fastest inline skate bearings ever designed.

-But no, inline speed skating isn’t an Olympic sport yet.
-I can’t understand why inline speed skating is yet to gain recognition at the Olympics while dressage and speedwalking are.
-I believe inline speed skating will get the respect it deserves someday soon.
+But is inline speed skating an Olympic sport yet?
+Yes, inline speed skating became an Olympic sport in 2018.
+Prior to this recognition, I used to wonder why inline speed skating hadn’t earned recognition at the Olympics while dressage and speedwalking had.
+It’s great that inline speed skating finally got the respect it deserves.

 - Roller Derby

 - Speed Roller Skating